"

 Cell Metabolism

-Food undergoes a transformative journey within our bodies, necessitating both mechanical and chemical processes to translate it absorbable for energy utilization.
-This intricate process centers on specialized enzymes orchestrating chemical digestion.
-In this laboratory exploration, you will delve into the enzyme-driven hydrolysis of proteins, lipids, and carbohydrates, unraveling how our bodies extract energy from these essential biomolecules.
+Food undergoes a transformative journey within our bodies, requiring both mechanical and chemical processes to convert it into absorbable forms for energy and building blocks.
+This complex process is driven by specialized enzymes that facilitate chemical digestion.
+In this laboratory exploration, you will study posters detailing key metabolic pathways in chemical digestion such as gluconeogenesis, glycogenesis, glycogenolysis, proteolysis, lipolysis, and lipogenesis to understand how our bodies manage energy storage and utilization from different biomolecules.

 To comprehend this biological marvel, let’s first establish some foundational vocabulary:

-• Digestion: The intricate process of breaking down food into absorbable nutrients.
+• Digestion: The intricate process of breaking down food into nutrients capable of transport into the body.

 • Digestive enzymes: Specialized proteins synthesized within specific cells, deployed into the digestive tract to expedite the extracellular breakdown of biological nutrients, including proteins, carbohydrates, and lipids.